fastly/terraform-provider-fastly/README.md

 The documentation is built from components (go templates) stored in the `templates` folder.
 Building the documentation copies the full markdown into the `docs` folder, ready for deployment to Hashicorp.

 > NOTE: you'll need the [`tfplugindocs`](https://github.com/hashicorp/terraform-plugin-docs) tool for generating the Markdown to be deployed to Hashicorp.
+For more information on generating documentation, refer to https://www.terraform.io/docs/registry/providers/docs.html

 * To validate the `/template` directory structure:
 ```